open-component-model/ocm/docs/reference/ocm_ocm-pubsub.md

 - PubSub type <code>compound</code>

-  a pub/sub system forwarding events to described sub-level systems.
+  A pub/sub system forwarding events to described sub-level systems.

   The following versions are supported:
   - Version <code>v1</code>

-    It is describe by the following field:
+    It is described by the following field:

     - **<code>specifications</code>**  *list of pubsub specs*